-In order to qualify for benefits, it isn’t “enough” to have a health condition: that condition must be so severe that it constitutes a disability which stops you from working.
-(In other words, a medical issue which is mild and easily managed is unlikely to qualify you.)
+In order to qualify for benefits, it is not “enough” to have a health condition: that condition must be so severe that it constitutes a disability that stops you from working.
+(In other words, a medical issue that is mild and easily managed is unlikely to qualify you.)

-In order to determine whether or not your issue can be categorized as severe, the SSA uses a reference called the Listing of Impairments, sometimes referred to as “the Blue Book.”
+In order to find out whether or not an impairment can be categorized as severe, the SSA uses a reference called the Listing of Impairments.
 The Listing lays out guidelines for evaluating many different disabilities… But not all of them.

-Fortunately, that doesn’t mean you are disqualified as a benefits candidate.
+Fortunately, not having a listed condition does disqualify you as a benefits candidate.
 You may be able to have your claim approved based on something called medical-vocational allowance.

 A claims examiner from Arkansas Disability Determination will forward your application to an SSA medical professional.
 Your claim will be thoroughly evaluated, including:

 - Medical Documentation